awillard1/Web-Vuln-Learning/README.md

 As I find time to add other examples, I will upload them here.

 # Installation/Usage
-Make sure you have php installed on wsl/linux
+Make sure you have php installed on wsl or linux (have not tested with php on windows)

 ```
 sudo apt install php